School of Business, Media and Technology

 Students should submit the following:

-- 3 letters of recommendation from individuals familiar with the students’ abilities, work experience, and personal characteristics
+- Three (3) letters of reference from individuals familiar with the student’s abilities

 A personal laptop is strongly recommended for each graduate student in the department.